 The standard conception of time is that of a river: time flows from the past through the present and into the future.
 Although seemingly intuitive, phenomenologists have taken issue with this metaphor.

-Phenomenology as an approach to philosophy stresses the primacy of lived experience as a means to ground all claims to knowledge.
-As a foundational philosophy, it looks to start with the experience of the world before knowledge claims (the experience from which we then derive terms like ‘time’, ‘space’, ‘the self’, ‘reality’, ‘dreams’ and so on).
+Phenomenology as an approach to philosophy uses lived experience as a means to ground all claims to knowledge.
+It looks to start with the experience of the world before knowledge claims (the experience from which we then derive terms like ‘time’, ‘space’, ‘the self’, ‘reality’, ‘dreams’ and so on).

 Time, before becoming an object of knowledge through measurements from a clock, is a fundamental dimension of our experience.
 How does it manifest?